Radek Vondráček

 Radek Vondráček (born 30 December 1973) is a Czech lawyer and politician who served as President of the Chamber of Deputies of the Czech Republic from 2017 to 2021.
 He previously served as First Deputy President of the Chamber of Deputies from January 2017 to October 2017.
 Vondráček was first elected Member of the Chamber of Deputies (MP) in 2013 and was re-elected at the 2017, 2021, and 2025 elections.
 Vondráček is member of the movement ANO 2011.

+Vondráček owns a Glock pistol and is authorized to carry it for protection.